Skip to Main Content

 A quick online search and you’ll find there’s no shortage of videos and articles claiming to have the secrets to beating the casino, whether it’s at the slot machines, playing roulette, or craps.
 But do these tricks work?
 Is there a way to outsmart the house, whether you’re playing in-person or online?

-Gaming is are a business
+Gaming is a business

 And the goal of every business is to make a profit.
 Gambling websites, casinos and bingo halls make money because their games are set up, or played in a way that gives them, on average, a statistical advantage.
 Think about it: the reason it’s a thrill to win in gambling is that most bets will lose.
 Taking in many bets from many players allows the casino to collect enough money to pay out the winning jackpots and cover the costs associated with providing the game, like paying staff, maintenance and making a profit.
 But even when players win, that doesn’t mean the house loses.
 How does that work?
 Let’s take a closer look at how those who offer gambling make their money.